Table of Contents

 Epicodus is committed to providing access and reasonable accommodation for individuals with disabilities.
 To request disability accommodation, contact firstname.lastname@example.org as soon as possible after being accepted.
 Many of our classrooms are located in tall buildings on floors higher than ground level.
 In the case of an emergency, students may need to take the stairs to evacuate.
 If you have mobility issues that would impede your ability to evacuate via the stairs, please let us know as soon as possible so that we can arrange accommodations ahead of time.

 If you need something from a staff member who isn't your teacher, send them an email.
 Please do not come into staff offices without an appointment, as staff members typically have very busy schedules.

 After hours access and security

 If you would like to use our facilities, the elevator to our floor, or the bike vault before 7am or after 6pm on weekdays, or at all during the weekends, you will need a keycard assigned to you.
 You can sign up for a card by setting up a keycard subscription for $1 a month.
 (Details on how to subscribe will be sent to you before class starts.)
+You must return your keycard by the end of your cohort in order to avoid a $25 replacement fee.
 There are security cameras that record our classroom at all times.